 My Teaching Philosophy

-In Greek and Celtic mythology there is a story of a famous innkeeper who promises his guests a wonderful night’s sleep if they will stay at his inn, and enjoy his magical bed.
+In Celtic mythology there is a story of an innkeeper who promises his guests a wonderful night’s sleep if they will stay at his inn, and enjoy his magical bed.
 When his guests complain that his beds are too short or too long, he assures them that they will grow accustomed to these new accommodations, and he sends them back off to bed.

 As soon as his guests fall off to sleep, he sneaks into their rooms and—with the fantastic swiftness of many myths—he cuts off their legs or stretches them.
 “What better way to provide for the perfect fit for his guests?’ he thinks.